nayandas69/Social-Media-Downloader/README.md

 **Y’all are the real MVPs!**

 > **Disclaimer:**
-> This tool is not affiliated with or endorsed by YouTube, TikTok, Instagram, Facebook or X. Use at your own discretion.
+> This tool is not affiliated with or endorsed by YouTube, TikTok, Instagram, Facebook, X, or other social media.
+Use at your own discretion.